pmarcum/WorPT-Work-Plan-Tool-4-proposals/latexTableTemplates/NOTANONtasks/readme.md

 </li>

 <li><b>NUCLEAR OPTION:</b>
-If you just cannot get the table to look like you want it to look, you can always copy/paste the entire table_NOTANONtasks.tex file that appears in the do_NOT_manually_edit folder, into your document, and then edit at-will.
+If you just cannot get the table to look like you want it to look, you can always copy/paste the entire table_NOTANONtasks.tex file that appears in the WorPT subfolder, into your document, and then edit at-will.
 Some of the WorPT files involve complicated LaTeX code, so be sure that you have a good mastery of LaTeX and know what you are doing before implementing this option!
 </li>
 </ol>